kalisio/kano/README.md

 ### Documentation

-The [kDocs](https://kaelia-tech.gitbooks.io/kaelia/) are loaded with awesome stuff and tell you everything you need to know about using and configuring Kaelia.
+The [kDocs](https://kaelia-tech.gitbooks.io/kaelia/) are loaded with awesome stuff and tell you everything you need to know about using and configuring Kalisio.

-Take also a look at the [roadmap](https://github.com/orgs/kaelia-tech/projects/1).
+Take also a look at the [roadmap](https://github.com/orgs/kalisio/projects/1).

 ### License